caupori/live/README.md

 ![Branching](winner8.jpg)
 # Limited offer
+Bored at home🏠?
+Can't go to the Casino?...
+NO PROBLEM!
+Our Casino has a gift for Canadian players! 🎁 Don't forget to claim FREE Welcome Bonus! 🎁
+# Limited offer

 The interior of passenger planes was not always like this.
 Aircraft manufacturers are moving from luxury to maximum economy: Airbus recently told that they plan to accommodate up to 11 people in one row.
 We have seen how the airliner salons have changed in a century.